Students of Bio-Pharmaceutical Sciences, Pharmacy, and other Life Sciences.

 At the end of this course the student is able to:

-A detailed course schedule will be published on Brightspace.
+A detailed schedule of the course will be published on the Brightspace course module.

 Mode of instruction